Act Like a Comedian: Attract Customers and Boost Sales

 “Comedians are experts because they are active thinkers.
 A skilled comedian is confident and aware of what his audience needs.
 He knows what the next joke in his routine will be — he doesn’t ask the audience.
 A brand should know what its customers need by studying how they think and how they react to different marketing approaches.”

-Research your customer—see what they’re talking about on Facebook, investigate their posts on Twitter, figure out what is important to them and what appeals to them now.
+Research your customers—see what they’re talking about on Facebook, investigate their posts on Twitter, figure out what is important to them and what appeals to them now.
 Social media posts shouldn’t be random and spontaneous.
 They should look effortless.
 However, careful planning can mean the difference between ten, hundreds or even thousands of views.

 Cut to the chase